Top 10 Questions to Ask Criminal Defense Attorney

 Any unwanted sexual contact, including rape, sexual assault, and sexual touching.

-Threats or actions that place the family member in fear of immediate harm.
+A threat or action that reasonably places the family member in fear of imminent physical harm.

 If you are facing accusations of family violence or believe you are the victim of domestic abuse, consider seeking legal counsel from a dedicated lawyer who understands the Texas legal system.